TheTimidShade/TTS-Emission/README.md

 ```

 <br/>**tts_emission_fnc_isSafe**
 Tests if the given unit is 'sheltered' from the emission.
-'Safe shelter objects' are considered to be anything that inherits from the classes 'Building', 'Car', 'Tank', 'Air' or 'Ship'.
+'Safe shelter objects' are considered to be anything that inherits from the classes defined in `tts_emission_shelterTypes`.
+By default these are 'Building', 'Car', 'Tank', 'Air' or 'Ship'.
 Players are considered 'sheltered' if one or more of the following conditions are met:
 - There is a safe shelter object over their head within 30m.
 - They are more than 2m underwater.